itissandeep98/SheroesSurvey/README.md

 ### 1.5 Overview

-The next section is the Specific Requirements which are written primarilyfor the developers.
-It describes all the interfaces, functionality, performance and design constraints.Thethirdsectionis mainly for the sponsors so that they can evaluate the developed system based on the parameters mentionedthere.
+The next section is the Specific Requirements which are written primarily for the developers.
+It describes all the interfaces, functionality, performance and design constraints.
+The thirds section is mainly for the sponsors to evaluate the developed system based on the parameters mentioned there.

 ## 2. Specific Requirements